 What is in this article?:

-The Padlock Ranch’s current overall goal is to get through the drought and hold the cowherd together.
+The Padlock Ranch’s current overall goal is to get through the drought and wildfires and hold the cowherd together.

 Marketing in a volatile environment

 Patterson says marketing in today’s volatile environment is challenging, and the capital required is dangerous.
 So, they work to develop established customers, and participate in a variety of programs.
 Among those are Country Natural Beef and Agri Beef.

 The ranch also works to upgrade the value of cull cows and maintain established buyers for them, too.
 If feed resources are sufficient, they’ll keep and add value to cull cows; if not, they’ll let someone else take them sooner.
 “We also look at the value of selling a cull cow compared to the cost of putting a new heifer into the herd,” Patterson says.

 Enjoy what you are reading?
 Subscribe to Cow-Calf Weekly for even more industry news straight to your inbox.